hubbl-ai/glasseye/glasseye/docs/charts/index.md

 ]
 ```

-and the output of `glasseye`
+and the output of `doodl`
 <span class="marginnote">
 That is the value provided to the `-o` argument on the command line.
 </span>
 is in the same directory that contains the `data` directory.

-Glasseye infers the type of the file from the filename, which
+Doodl infers the type of the file from the filename, which
 must be one of `json`, `csv` or `tsv`.
 If your data file
 uses a different naming convention, you may add a `format`
 argument, like this: